bablokb/cp-departure-monitor/README.md

 be different on your system.

 The search is fuzzy and returns a list of possible matches.
-Usually the first match the one that you want/need.
+Usually the first match is the one that you want/need.
 Sometimes there are multiple IDs for the same location (e.g. for main stations).
 Here you have to experiment and test which one is the best for your needs.